Research

 Technology Adoption & Agricultural Productivity

-Why do some farmers adopt improved technologies while others do not, and when does adoption translate into actual productivity gains?
-I study the determinants and impacts of technology adoption in smallholder farming systems, with attention to the heterogeneous effects across farm sizes, credit constraints, and institutional environments.
-Recent work evaluates input subsidy programs, silvopastoral system adoption, and improved variety diffusion in Colombia and Ecuador, documenting how program design features interact with structural barriers to shape adoption outcomes.
+Why do some farmers adopt improved technologies while others do not, and when does adoption translate into productivity gains?
+I study the determinants and impacts of adoption in smallholder systems, including input subsidies, silvopastoral systems, and improved variety diffusion in Colombia and Ecuador.

 Impact Evaluation & Program Design